How exercising is like investing

 Truth in numbers

 My favorite concept is the fact that the truths of both are simple, clear, and honest.
 The results don’t lie!
 Your losses/gains of an investment tell the truth.
 Your weight, race times, weights lifted also tell the same story.
 With that being said, every day is a new day and each morning bell is a new page in each book.
 The key is to keep writing pages and not to close the book and quit.
 Let the truth motivate and not deter you.
 They should keep you accountable, but more importantly hungry.
+I would also highly recommend keeping track of both in order to show you progress, growth, and to reflect back on both adventures.
+I am a huge fan of note cards when it comes to tracking workouts and my go to is Personal Capital for tracking all my investments.

 Adapt to survive